Nielsvanbree/Pineapple-Engine/README.md

   paymentId: "payment_01GEFN3JXCG5D0R6APK0H5M9WM",
   version: 0, // 0 is used as the latest version of an object, replace with a ULID to retrieve a specific version of this object
 };
+const options = {
+  listVersions: true, // List versions true or false
+  limit: 10, // Version limit to retrieve
+  exclusiveStartKey: "eyJwayI6InBheW1lbnRfMDFHRUNaUDg5V0ExRU44VkZFUUg1WTFOUkIiLCJzayI6InBheW1lbnRWZXJzaW9uI3ZlcnNpb25fMDFHRUNaUUJXUzhWVlBaWE5ENFNBUUVLNjkifQ==" // Provide an optional exclusiveStartKey for pagination
+};

 const { entity: payment, lastEvaluatedKey } = await Payment.dynamodb.get(
   paymentParams,
-  true, // List versions
-  10, // Version limit to retrieve
-  // Provide an optional exclusiveStartKey for pagination );
+  options
+);

 ...